warden-protocol/wardenprotocol/docs/developer-docs/docs/learn/glossary.md

 ## Space

 A Space is a hub allowing its owner (or multiple owners) to manage [keys](#key).
-Spaces contribute to Warden's [Abstracted Interoperability](#abstracted-interoperability): they aggregate accounts for different blockchains and provide access to [Omnichain Applications](#omnichain-application).
+Spaces aggregate accounts for different blockchains and provide access to [Omnichain Applications](#omnichain-application).

 ---